Keto Collagen Chocolate Squares

 You can use any nut butter you prefer, such as almond butter, cashew butter or coconut almond butter.
 I don’t recommend peanut butter as it is high in inflammatory omega 6 fats and mycotoxins.
 If you do want to use peanut butter, I know the Maranatha brand uses mold-free peanuts.

 For sweetener, these are quite good without any, but if you do want one, I like stevia the best as it is sugar free and has a great flavor when mixed with a slight dash of salt to take out any sort of bitter after taste.

 If you want another option other than stevia, I like monk fruit as it is sugar-free as well.
 If you choose to use honey, maple syrup or coconut sugar, these will elevate your blood sugar and this will not be a ketogenic recipe.

 Dr Jockers Comments:

 This is a super easy to make and great tasting recipe that helps put your body into ketosis, improves your brain function and provides collagen proteins to support your skin, nails, joints and gut lining.

 I enjoy making this with the XCT oil as it turns into ketones immediately whereas coconut oil takes time for the body to process and create ketones out of.
 I am a fan of getting an immediate influx of ketones and then having other fat sources to keep the ketone production occurring over time…which is what this recipe does.

-Bone broth protein powder is loaded with collagen protein which is what are body uses to create strong and healthy skin, nails, joints and our intestinal lining.
-By using bone broth protein, we are helping to strengthen these areas of our body, allowing us to age more gracefully, prevent joint and muscle injuries and heal our gut.
+Organic bone broth collagen protein powder is loaded with collagen protein which is what are body uses to create strong and healthy skin, nails, joints and our intestinal lining.
+By using bone broth collagen protein, we are helping to strengthen these areas of our body, allowing us to age more gracefully, prevent joint and muscle injuries and heal our gut.

 Make this recipe and let us know your thoughts in the comments box below!